Columbus Drug Charges Lawyer

 In Ohio, you can be charged with possession of drug paraphernalia (also known as possession of drug abuse instruments), drug tampering, illegal manufacture of drugs in the state of Ohio, trafficking drugs, and possession of a controlled substance.
 Depending on the level of the offense, you may be sent to jail or prison for a period of anywhere between 180 days to 10 years for each offense.

 You will also have to pay fines ranging between $1,000 and $20,000.
-Also, almost all convictions related to drug charges will cause you to lose your driver’s license for a period of 6 months to 3 years.
+Also, almost all drug related convictions result in driver's license suspension for a period of 6 months to 3 years.
 Your professional license, if you have one, will also be suspended for a period of time.

 Sometimes you may have to face charges from both the state of Ohio as well as the federal government.
 These cases are typically very challenging and complex.